5 Metaphors Commonly Used to Describe the Management of a Business

 The Political

-This metaphor is associated with power and authority and the relationship between superiors and subordinates.
-The business can be viewed as a political system where individuals are plotting for personal benefit.
-This concept is complex due to its paradoxical nature.
-It reflects the idea were members of a business are working for the sole purpose the personal benefit.
-According to the idea, the business is a mini-state with three different sorts of relationships between the member and the entity.
+This metaphor relates to power and authority, highlighting the dynamics between superiors and subordinates.
+A business can be seen as a political system where individuals pursue their own interests.
+This concept is complex and paradoxical, suggesting that members of a business often work primarily for their personal benefit.
+The business operates like a mini-state, characterized by three distinct types of relationships between its members and the organization itself.